One More Megabyte: Reception

 Unlike some of the band's previous albums, including its direct predecessor Orcastrated, the band were pleased with One More Megabyte, although Olga thought the first half of the album was better than the second half.
 When asked by Berkley fanzine My Letter to the World about the album in 1997, Olga said "Emm... it's very nice.
 The first side's better than the second.
 It's better than the last album.
 The last album we done was very poor.
 We've done two really poor albums.
 One was Bare Faced Cheek, and the last one, Orcastrated were crap."
 Similarly, when asked about whether he considered Orcastrated was an album he particularly liked in a 1997 interview with Steel Toe Records, Olga said "not really, but our new one, One More Megabyte is really nice."
 As with the band's other 1990s albums, it did not chart in the UK Albums Chart or on any other national chart, but the supporting world tour was a success.
 The band followed the release of the album with a live album, On Stage in Stuttgart (1999), before releasing their next studio album, Anniversary Anthems, in 2000.
 Two songs from One More Megabyte, " She'll Be Back with Keith Someday" and "The Devil Went Down to Scunthorpe", reappeared on the band's best-of compilation We're Mad: The Anthology (2002).
-In the liner notes of the compilation, music journalist Mark Brennan describes One More Megabyte as an "opus" and noted that "The Devil Went Down to Scunthrope" was a "classic reworking" which provides further proof of Olga's guitar skills which he noted were praised by Eddie van Halen.
+In the liner notes of the compilation, music journalist Mark Brennan describes One More Megabyte as an "opus" and noted that "The Devil Went Down to Scunthorpe" was a "classic reworking" which provides further proof of Olga's guitar skills which he noted were praised by Eddie van Halen.